joaozinhom/Personal-configs/README.md

-Use to install the plugins:
+Use to install the plugins on Neovim:
 ```bash
 :PlugInstall
 ```